 - 1 teaspoon dried thyme or double volume of fresh (remove leaves from stem and chop)

 - 12 oz ground beef beef mince, lean, eg 90% is best

 - 28 oz chopped tomatoes 1 large can/carton (see note)

 - 4 eggs

 - Peel and slice the onions in half or quarter rings, depending on size.
 Core the peppers and cut in slices.

 - Heat the oil in a large shallow pan or skillet and add the onions.
 Cook for 2-3minutes until they start to soften.
 Add the peppers and cook, stirring now and then, for another 5minutes.

 - Add the garlic, cumin, paprika, parsley, 2tbsp cilantro and thyme and stir.
 Cook for another couple minutes until starting to brown slightly.

 - Add the ground beef and brown the meat, then add the tomatoes.
 Cook for around 15-20minutes to allow the flavors to mingle.
+Season with a little salt and pepper to taste.
 Up to this point can be made in advance and chilled or frozen.

 - When ready to serve, re-heat the sauce if needed then gently push four indentations in the sauce with the back of a serving spoon and crack an egg into each one.
 Chop up the feta into small chunks and sprinkle over the top.
 Cover the pan with a lid and allow the eggs to cook in the sauce for around 5 minutes, basting the whites with the sauce part-way if needed.
 Ideally you want the whites just cooked and the yolks still a little soft so they will mingle with the sauce when you serve up.